Clinical Trials Logo

 Type Measure Description Time frame Safety issue

-Secondary The rate of PSA control Kaplan-Meier survival analysis and effects of clinical variables on bPFS will be assessed by the Cox proportional hazards model.
+Secondary Biochemical Progression Free Survival (bPFS) bPFS is defined as the duration of time from start of treatment to time of prostate-specific antigen (PSA) progression or death, whichever occurs first.
+PSA progression (also known as biochemical failure) is defined based on elevation of PSA beyond 0.1 ng/dL.
+Kaplan-Meier survival analysis and effects of clinical variables on bPFS will be assessed by the Cox proportional hazards model.
 1 and 2 years after treatment

-Secondary Proportion of patients that have improvement in quality of life after treatment The quality of life scores will be summarized at baseline and for each visit.
-Linear mixed effects model will be used to model quality of life scores at baseline and during and after treatment in which random intercept and random slope are used to account for patient-specific trajectory of quality of life scores.
+Secondary Proportion of Participants That Have Improvement in Quality of Life After Treatment The quality-of-life scores will be summarized at baseline and for each visit.
+Linear mixed effects model will be used to model quality of life scores at baseline and during and after treatment in which random intercept and random slope are used to account for participant-specific trajectory of quality-of-life scores.
 1 and 2 years after treatment

 See also